kale-stew/all-talks/content/2019/evolution-of-an-api/README.md

+---
-# The Evolution of an API: A Case for GraphQL
+title: 'The Evolution of an API: A Case for GraphQL'
+category: 'graphql'
+---

-In this talk, I follow API development over the years as well as the fundamentals of GraphQL, essentially making a case for its use in API development.
+In this talk, I follow API development over the years as well as the fundamentals of GraphQL, all the while making a case for its use in API development.

-From my talk at [UtahJS](https://conf.utahjs.com/) on September 20th, 2019.

 ## Abstract